Hobart Permanent Disability Lawyer

 - Your disability is lasting.
 (You must have had this condition for 12 months or expect it to last for 12 months.
 Or, you are expected to die from it.)

-Joseph Nugent, Northwest Indiana Permanent Disability Attorney
+Joseph Nugent, Attorney at Law, Northwest Indiana Permanent Disability Attorney

 There are a great many conditions that create disability.
 The SSA distinguishes between those that are physical and those that are mental.
 Here are some of the more common ones afflicting adults.
 The list of qualifying disabilities is much longer, and benefits can be awarded to conditions not in the “blue book” of listed conditions.

-Physical Conditions Neck, shoulder and back injuries Lost vision and hearing Cancer AIDS and HIV Asthma Spina bifida Gastrointestinal problems Heart attacks and strokes COPD Multiple sclerosis Hip and knee replacements Foot injuries Epilepsy and seizures Rheumatoid arthritis |
+Neck, shoulder and back injuries Lost vision and hearing Cancer AIDS and HIV Asthma Spina bifida Gastrointestinal problems Heart attacks and strokes COPD Multiple sclerosis Hip and knee replacements Foot injuries Epilepsy and seizures Rheumatoid arthritis |

-Mental Conditions Depression Bipolar syndrome High anxiety Organic brain dysfunction Schizophrenia Autistic spectrum disorders Phobias and panic attacks Psychotic disorders Personality disorders Substance addiction disorders Affective disorders Mental retardation Memory problems ADD and ADHD |
+Depression Bipolar syndrome High anxiety Organic brain dysfunction Schizophrenia Autistic spectrum disorders Phobias and panic attacks Psychotic disorders Personality disorders Substance addiction disorders Affective disorders Mental retardation Memory problems ADD and ADHD |

 While the SSA acknowledges these and other conditions, you must do more to qualify for benefits than be sick or injured.
 You must be able to present a case for benefits, including clear and persuasive medical documents, that make it hard for the SSA to say no. That’s where a skilled lawyer, experienced in the complexities of the SSD and SSI processes, is invaluable.